compsoc-edinburgh/typesig-website/pages/resources.md

 permalink: "/resources/"
 ---

-This page contains resources from previous TypeSig events and workshops as well as more general reference material for various topics.
+This page contains resources from previous TypeSig events, courses, and workshops, as well as more general reference material for various topics.

-### Previous Events
+### Previous Courses

 [Domain Theory]({{ site.url }}/resources/domain-theory)
 <!-- [Make a Lisp](link)    -->